 Please be aware that the Court is not automatically copied with the motions and supporting documents filed by the counsel.
-Because the Judge strongly prefers to read all submitted documents in advance of hearings, it is the responsibility of counsel to provide the Court with a courtesy copy of any and all documents (motions, memoranda, authority, etc.) See Sections 2.4.1 and 2.4.2.
+Because the Judge strongly prefers to read all submitted documents in advance of hearings, it is the responsibility of counsel to provide the Court with a courtesy copy of any and all documents (motions, memoranda, authority, etc.) at least 72-hours in advance.
+See Sections 2.4.1 and 2.4.2.
 Please do not send original motions to the Judge.